Somtech4/my-portfolio/README.md

-# 🔐 Cybersecurity Portfolio – Somtochukwu Emma-Eze
+# 🔐 Cybersecurity Portfolio – Joshua Somtochukwu  Emma-Eze
 Welcome to my GitHub!
 I'm a **Cybersecurity Analyst** with expertise in **SOC operations, penetration testing, and digital forensics**.

 ## 📁 Featured Projects: